hammonda/loxone-scheduler/README.md

 loxone-scheduler
 ================

-Simple scheduler to control the Loxone miniserver
+Basic scheduler for lights controller by Loxone miniserver